Latest Update 8 kW~ Oct 2016

 Once the spark gap has quenched it allows the capacitor to get a fresh charge and the whole affair can start again.

-The amount of energy available to be sent to the primary (measured in Joules) is equal to the 0.5 x C x V^2
+The amount of energy available to the primary (measured in Joules) is 0.5 x C x V^2

 While the primary circuit is resonating and transferring its energy, the following is also occurring in the secondary circuit at the same time .........